 That being said, it’s unrealistic to be prepared for every possible contingency.
 I’ve found when traveling that, if I’m respectful and I’m making some good faith effort to use even basic words in the other language, most people will try to work with me.
 Communicating effectively in another language requires attention to both verbal and nonverbal cues, patience and some level of humility.

 BABBEL: As we all know, more and more communication takes place online or via text these days.
 We all know it’s easier to understand each other in person, but it’s not always practical or feasible to do so.
-What are some specific ways we can get better at avoiding miscommunication online?
+What are some specific tips for how to avoid miscommunication online?